kenbabu/vatglobal/README.md

 ## Additional tasks
 These are tasks that were not part of the test but I thought necessary to build to help me with my dev work
-1. Django management command for clearing the database
+1. Django management command for clearing the database `python manage.py clear_transactions`
 2. Basic frontend for running the code

 ## Scalability